w3c/distributed-tracing-wg/EXPLAINER.md

 forbid encoding user identifyable data.
 As such, the standard restricts techniques that would be valid in proprietary trace context propagation solutions and leads to better overall privacy awareness in the industry.

-### Can a response header returned to the browser be used to identify users?
+### Can a response header returned to an application running in the browser be used to identify users?
 Again, proprietary implementations already use different ways to solve this problem.
 Namely, the same can be achieved by:
-- encoding an ID into the payload returned to the browser
+- encoding an ID into the payload returned to the client application running in the browser
 - encoding an ID into server response timings

 The intent of the standard is not to identify individual users but to provide a way to tie frontend traces to backend traces to monitor performance.
-Consequently, reloading a page would result in a new request and a new, random trace ID sent back to the browser.
+Consequently, reloading a page would result in a new request from the client application and a new, random trace ID sent back to it.

 ### Can baggage be used to identify users?
 Using proprietary ways of context propagation, vendors and application developers could always encode information that contains user identifyable data.